elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 it was the same amount.
 It turned out that the *tsk_recover* doesn't recover zero sized files, cause they are basically empty files, but my script wasn't that smart and just recovered everything it sees.
 Regardless to say, I was pretty happy with the tool as well.

-After doing some research I found two more tools: [foremost](http://www.itu.dk/people/jobr/magicrescue/).
+After doing some research I found two more tools: [MagicRescue](http://freecode.com/projects/magicrescue) and [foremost](http://foremost.sourceforge.net/).
 MagicRescue is no longer maintained, but I decided to give it a try.
 MagicRescue uses "recipes", or file signatures as I would call them, to identify a certain file type that you are looking for.
 The application comes with some pre-installed recipes.
 For example, here is what I ran to recover all the jpeg files from my image:

 	$ /usr/local/magicrescue/bin/magicrescue -r jpeg-jfif -r jpeg-exif -d ~/output sd.img